Teemo Build Guide by Okibruez

 Greater Quintessence of Vitality for the solid HP boost.
 Teemo suffers from being one of the squishiest targets while still being the number one target on your team, (Yes, even above your AP Nuke or AD Carry.) so alittle more crunch never hurt.

-Greater Quintessence of Hybrid Penetration for even more damage penetration.
+Greater Quintessence of Precision for even more damage penetration.
 Because tanks are always hard to melt, but every bit makes a difference, and on the squishier targets True Damage is amazing.

 Greater Quintessence of Movement Speed